-Through his role at ARK at Egwood CIC, volunteer, Alex, regularly spends time in the natural environment, and for him the experience has been life-changing.
+Alex regularly spends time volunteering in nature, and for him the experience has been life-changing.
 Read his inspirational story.

 Alex, now 24 years of age, had suffered severely with his mental health since the age of 17 and had been hospitalised several times with multiple diagnoses, none of which seemed to be quite right.